 Southeastern's parking system is designed to provide as many students as possible with adequate parking for attending classes and using the buildings as needed.
 Color coded signs are posted at every parking area.
-Color coded tags are provided for each student vehicle.
+Color coded tags are assigned to each student vehicle.
 When parking in the lots on campus, be sure to park in areas with signs that match the color of your parking tag.

 Parking tags are issued every semester during matriculation and must be displayed at all times while on campus.
-Parking tags may be renewed in the Student Life Office.
+Parking tags are to be renewed in the Physical Plant Office.